Electronic Waste Compliance and Enforcement: Emerging Trends

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide environmental counsel with current awareness of the recent enforcement trends related to electronic waste (e-waste).
+This CLE course will provide environmental counsel with current awareness of the recent enforcement trends related to electronic waste (e-waste).
 The panel will review the requirements under federal and state environmental laws for proper disposal, reuse and export of e-waste.

 - Recent enforcement trends